 When your vision becomes poor, it is common to be referred (by your ophthalmologist) to a low vision clinic.
 Staff at the clinic provide practical help and advice on how to cope with poor and/or deteriorating vision.

-- Gadgets such as talking watches and kitchen aids which can help when vision is limited.
+Help may include magnifying lenses, large print books, and bright lamps which may assist reading.
+Non-optical gadgets such as talking watches and kitchen aids can help when vision is limited.

-- Being registered as partially sighted or blind.
-Your consultant ophthalmologist can complete a 'Certificate of Visual Impairment'.
+Being registered as visually impaired or severely visually impaired may be helpful.
+Your consultant eye specialist (ophthalmologist) can complete a 'Certificate of Visual Impairment'.
 You may then be entitled to certain benefits.

 What else can I do?

 - If you smoke, try to stop.
-If you are are smoker, there are numerous health benefits to quitting.
-Smoking is a risk factor for many illnesses, including AMD.
+Smoking is a risk factor for many illnesses, including age-related macular degeneration (AMD).
 The NHS can provide help, support and medicines to assist stopping smoking.

 - Eat a healthy balanced diet to try to make sure you get plenty of the types of vitamins that may help in AMD.

 - Stay safe with regards to driving.
-If you are registered with sight impairment you should not drive and should notify the Driver and Vehicle Licensing Agency (DVLA).
-The DVLA provides detailed guidance on fitness to drive and minimum standards with regard to sight.
-This includes being able to read, wearing your normal glasses, a vehicle number plate at a distance of 20 metres.
+If you are registered as having sight impairment you should not drive and should notify the Driver and Vehicle Licensing Agency (DVLA).
+If in any doubt speak to your eye specialist or contact the DVLA for advice.

-- Consider regular sight tests as you get older.
-You should visit an optometrist every two years, even if there is no change in your vision.
+- Consider regular sight tests as you become older.
 An eye test can often pick up the first signs of an eye condition before you notice any change in your vision.
-Your optometrist can advise you how often you need to have an eye check-up, depending on your general health, age, family history and other medical conditions.
+Your optician (optometrist) can advise you how often you need to have an eye check-up, depending on your general health, age, family history and other medical conditions.
 Early detection of problems often allows more effective treatment.